darshan-k-s/Path-Planning-Demos/README.md

 # Path-Planning-Demos

-Small collection of vision-based path planning demos for the **MTRN3100** assignment.
+Small collection of vision-based path planning demos.
 The notebook builds an occupancy map from an input image, runs a search-based planner to find a collision-free path from start to goal, and visualises the result.

 ![RRT* planning demo](image.png)